 Since a Generation Transfer may occur for various scenarios, the required information may be different for each scenario to complete the transfer.
-Further discussions between the Client Manager Member Relations and the entities will help determine what additional information is required.
+Further discussions between Member Relations and the entities will help determine what additional information is required.

 5.7.2.1 Legal and Administrative Agreements